kiote/hrv/README.md

 ## HRV measurements via rPPG

-The project is in ongoing development, but the main goal is to be able to measure HRV via laptop / web camera.
+The project is in ongoing development, but the main goal is to be able to measure HRV (heart rate variability) via laptop / web camera.

 ## Requirements